 Thank you for contacting me about the progress of the Environment Bill.

-I am pleased that this Government remains fully committed to the Environment Bill as a key part of delivering the manifesto commitment to create the most ambitious environmental programme of any country on Earth.
-The Bill has now completed its journey through the House of Commons and will now be debated in the Lords, with Royal Assent expected in the Autumn.
-I am assured that key work on implementing the Bill’s measures continues at pace, including establishing the Office for Environmental Protection, setting long-term legally-binding targets for environmental protection and creating a new Deposit Return Scheme for drinks containers.
+I am pleased that the Government remains fully committed to the Environment Bill as a key part of delivering the manifesto commitment to create the most ambitious environmental programme of any country on Earth.
+The Bill will soon complete its journey through the House of Lords and I look forward to hearing the Government's thoughts on each of the Lord's proposed amendments.
+I understand that with Royal Assent expected in the autumn.
+Key work on implementing the Bill’s measures continues at pace, including setting long-term legally-binding targets for environmental protection and creating a new Deposit Return Scheme for drinks containers.

-The Environment Bill will place environmental ambition and accountability at the heart of Government.
-I am pleased that legislative measures will be introduced to address the biggest environmental priorities of our age, ensuring that we can deliver on the commitment to leave the natural world in a better condition than we found it.
-These will include meeting net zero by 2050, as well as wider long-term legally binding targets on biodiversity, air quality, water, and resource and waste efficiency which will be established under the Bill.
+The Environment Bill will place environmental ambition and accountability at the heart of government.
+I am pleased that legislative measures contained within the Bill will address the biggest environmental priorities of our age, ensuring that we can deliver on the commitment to leave the natural world in a better condition than we found it.
+These include meeting net zero by 2050, as well as wider long-term legally binding targets on biodiversity, air quality, water, and resource and waste efficiency which will be established under the Bill.
 The Bill will also give Ministers the powers to tackle storm overflows.

-Further, the Government intends to amend the Bill in the Lords to include a new, historic, legally binding target on species abundance for 2030, aiming to halt the decline of nature.
+Further, the Government has amended the Bill in the Lords to include a new, historic, legally binding target on species abundance for 2030, aiming to halt the decline of nature.
 This is a pioneering measure that will be the net zero equivalent for nature, spurring action on the scale required to address the biodiversity crisis.
-A forthcoming Green Paper will also explore how Ministers might deliver their world-leading domestic ambitions for nature, including how to improve the status of native species, such as the water vole and the red squirrel, and protect 30 per cent of our land by 2030.
+A forthcoming Green Paper will also explore how ministers might deliver their world-leading domestic ambitions for nature, including how to improve the status of native species, such as the water vole and the red squirrel, and protect 30 per cent of our land by 2030.